Optimize Your Event Staffing Process

-Once you’re clear on what needs to be accomplished and who has the skills to get it done, segment your workforce into teams or work groups to get the right people going to the right places at the right time.
+Once you’re clear on what needs to be accomplished and who has the skills to get it done, segment your event staff into teams or work groups to get the right people going to the right places at the right time.

-Make everything as easy as possible for your staff and volunteers
+Make everything as easy as possible for your event staff and volunteers

 During the recruiting phase, review your current process and ask yourself things like:

 - Do staff or volunteers have to email someone to register to work?

 - Do applicants have to print a form, fill it out, and then send it back to you?

 You might lose volunteers due to unforeseen obstacles in your current process.
 Consider what message you’re sending to potential staff or volunteers.
 Will this event be a hassle, or will it be easy and fun to participate in?
 Also, consider the time you’ll spend managing a clunky process.

 Set up communication systems early and use them often